Ball of the Foot Pain

 - Squeeze the base of the big toe and the base of the fifth toe with your hand, while squeezing the webspace of that foot with your other hand.

-If performed correctly there will be a clicking noise as the neuroma pops in and out of the tight space between the metatarsal heads.
+- If performed correctly there will be a clicking noise as the neuroma pops in and out of the tight space between the metatarsal heads.

 Jacob Mulder (1901-1965) Invented the Mulder’s Click Test:

-The Mulder’s Click Test is named after the Dutch Surgeon and Foot Doctor Jacob Mulder.
+- The Mulder’s Click Test is named after the Dutch Surgeon and Foot Doctor Jacob Mulder.

-Other Tests to check for Morton Neuralgia:
+Other Tests to check for Morton Neuroma: